anirudh-modi/JS-essentials/ES2015/Functions/Arrow functions.md

 If you guessed that the value of `this.a` will be `global`, then you have started to understand the `this`!!!
 Hooray!!! 🎉🎊.

-However, if you guessed `func` 😔, then don't worry, their is a reason why I am here to explain 😃.
+However, if you guessed `func` 😔, then don't worry, this is why I am here to explain 😃.

 Let's rewind a little to the very first example of this section, can you recall anything????
 Yes!!
-The reason why it console `global` was because, `foo` was called in global context, `this` of the `foo` function is binded to the `global object`, which means when the engine will encounter `this` for arrow function it will start looking up the scope, it will refer to the `this` of `foo` which is not itself but to the `global object`!!!! 😃
+The reason why it console.logged `global` was because, `foo` was called in the `global` context, `this` of the `foo` function is binded to the `global object`, which means when the engine encounters `this` for arrow functions, it will start looking up the scope, and then it will refer to the `this` of `foo` which is not itself but to the `global object`!!!! 😃

-Let's walk you through another example, which will surely clear up the air around the `this` for arrow function.
+Let's walk through another example, which will surely clear up the `this` for arrow function.

 ````javascript
 var obj = {